Poset models for Weyl group analogs of symmetric functions and Schur functions

-Of course, answers to our three problems are known, although they have varying degrees of combinatorial explicitness.
+Of course, answers to our three principal problems are known, although they have varying degrees of combinatorial explicitness.
 Given the relationship between type $\myA_{n}$-Weyl bialternants and Schur functions (see \CaseAExample), the classical ``Littlewood--Richardson rule'' (see for example \cite{StanText2}) resolves the product decomposition problem for the $\myA_{n}$ case.
 Versions of this result for the other classical irreducible root systems $\myB_{n}$, $\myC_{n}$, $\myD_{n}$ were obtained in \cite{LitTableaux} (using standard monomial theory) and \cite{Nakashima} (using crystal bases).
-In general, crystal graphs as well as the edge-colored directed graphs underlying Littelmann's famous path model (see \cite{Lit2}, \cite{Lit4} \S 6) provide answers to the splitting, product decomposition, and branching problems.
+Crystal graphs as well as the edge-colored directed graphs underlying Littelmann's famous path model (see \cite{Lit2}, \cite{Lit4} \S 6) provide completely general answers to the splitting, product decomposition, and branching problems.
 One consequence is that the product decomposition coefficients and the branching coefficients are nonnegative.
 Stembridge's admissible systems also answer these three basic problems and proceed from a more transparently combinatorial starting point.
 Admissible systems encompass both crystal graphs and the graphs obtained from Littelmann's path model; the latter fact is demonstrated explicitly in \cite{Stem} \S 8.

-In \S \FibrousSection\ and \S \CrystallineSection, we use a vertex-coloring technique on crystalline splitting posets to arrive at a very similar solution to these three problems.
-However, our ambition that solutions to formula (1) be combinatorially explicit and interesting leaves much room for the further study of splitting posets and their refinements.
+In \S \FibrousSection\ and \S \CrystallineSection, we use a vertex-coloring technique on crystalline splitting posets to arrive at a very similar general solution to the three principal problems.
+That said, our ambition that solutions to formula (1) be combinatorially explicit and interesting leaves much room for the further study of splitting posets and their refinements in addressing our three principal problems.

-{\bf On the current state of knowledge, some open questions, and where we hope to go from here.} In Table 1.1, we present, to the best of our knowledge, what is currently known about splitting posets.
+{\bf On the current state of knowledge, some open questions, and where we hope to go from here.} In \IntroTable, we present, to the best of our knowledge, what is currently known about splitting posets.
 This table includes all instances of splitting distributive lattices that we know of.

 Some problems and questions that are open (as far as the author knows) are explicitly identified in this monograph: See \ProblemsList.
-Some other open questions are noted elsewhere in the exposition: See the comments for items 10, 13, 14, 15 of Table 1.1; the last paragraph of \CaseAExample; and the last paragraph of \S \CrystalSection.
+Some other open questions are noted elsewhere in the exposition: See the comments for items 10, 13, 14, 15 of \IntroTable; the last paragraph of \CaseAExample; and the last paragraph of \S \CrystalSection.

 Overall, this monograph and its sequels will hopefully provide some new and interesting combinatorial structures and also a useful framework for understanding them within a variety of contexts.
 It will also hopefully inspire some interest in the central problem posed here, \StanleyProblem: